schani/clojurec/README.md

 We use a [Trello board](https://trello.com/board/clojurec/500e79c3b8ec5a3d7f1786d1) to keep track of ideas, proposals, TODOs, bugs and who's doing what.
 If you plan to contribute, please do join the board.

-Documentation for the project can be found at [the wiki](https://github.com/schani/clojurec/wiki).
+Additional documentation for the project can be found at [the wiki](https://github.com/schani/clojurec/wiki).

 ## Preparations